 R.E.A.C.T.
 Awareness Campaign

-The Dartmouth-Hitchcock Workforce Development program creates and maintains a variety of initiatives with the goal of attracting and retaining employees to D-H. These initiatives include training and apprenticeship programs, partnering with local schools, creating scholarships and partnerships with nursing and medical school programs, building relationships with veterans and other local populations, and sharing knowledge with our member organizations.
+The Workforce Development program creates and maintains a variety of initiatives with the goal of attracting and retaining employees to Dartmouth Hitchcock Medical Center and Clinics.
+These initiatives include training and apprenticeship programs, partnering with local schools, creating scholarships and partnerships with nursing and medical school programs, building relationships with veterans and other local populations, and sharing knowledge with our member organizations.
 Learn more about Workforce Development.

 Charitable giving sponsorship